sonic-pi-live/change-code-task/README.md

 ##Step 5: Chnage the code

+Open the text file on your Raspberry Pi and copy and paste the code into Sonic-Pi.
+Change this code to make it more interesting in any way that you like.
+It is now your version of *code.rb*.
+When you have finished your code, copy and paste it back into a text file and save it onto the usb memory stick.

 ##Step 6: Upload the changed code to Github

-##Step 7: LEarn more about GitHub in Education
+##Step 7: Learn more about GitHub in Education

 You can learn more about how to use [GitHub in Educcation here](https://education.github.com/guide).
 Including steps on administrating accounts for students.